tcartwright/SqlServerDEID/README.md

 # SqlServerDEID

+NOTE:
-NOTE: This documentation is in the process of being fleshed out.
+- This documentation is in the process of being fleshed out.
+- I also have potential ideas about making this database generic.

 SqlServerDEID is an application that can DEID (De-Identify) sensitive [PCI](https://www.pcisecuritystandards.org/), [HIPPA](https://www.hhs.gov/hipaa/index.html) or [GDPR](https://gdpr-info.eu/) data within your SQL Server database.
 There are two applications: